 - Flatten dough into a disc, wrap in plastic and refrigerate for 15-30 minutes.

-- Meanwhile prep your strawberries and rhubarb.
-In a large bowl add sugar, mix well to coat (note: if your fruit is really juicy add a little flour to thicken it – approx. 2 teaspoons).
+- Meanwhile, prep your strawberries and rhubarb filling.
+In a large bowl add sugar, strawberries, and rhubarb (and flour if using), mix well to coat (note: if your fruit is really juicy or you want a jammier filling add a little flour to thicken it – approx. 1 tablespoon).

 - Let strawberries and rhubarb rest while the pastry is in the fridge.